Using Causality for Enhanced Prediction of Web Traffic Time Series: Introduction

 \section{Introduction}

-User-oriented web services continue to grow exponentially, especially with the advancements in artificial intelligence (AI) techniques~\cite{shen2024artificial, martin2020ai, tian-etal-2024-generic}, which have significantly accelerated the development of a diverse range of customized web applications.
+User-oriented web services continue to grow exponentially, which has significantly accelerated the development of a diverse range of customized web applications~\citep{li2021paint4poem, tian2022anti,tian2024fighting, tian2024generic,tian2025large}.
 These services attract a substantial user base and play a pivotal role in enabling various social and practical activities.
-For instance, YouTube has amassed 2.7 billion users~\footnote{https://www.globalmediainsight.com/blog/youtube-users-statistics/}, powered by its cutting-edge recommendation algorithms.
-Accurately predicting web service traffic carries significant social and practical value, with applications spanning dynamic resource scaling~\cite{pan2023magicscaler,zou2024optscaler}, load balancing~\cite{pavlenko2024vertically}, system anomaly detection~\cite{mitropoulou2024anomaly}, service-level agreement compliance~\cite{liao2024retrospecting}, fraud detection~\cite{Al-talak2021}, and so on.
-These capabilities not only enhance system performance but also improve the overall user experience with these technologies~\cite{kumar2024tpmcf}.
+For instance, YouTube has amassed 2.7 billion users\footnote{https://www.globalmediainsight.com/blog/youtube-users-statistics/}, powered by its cutting-edge recommendation algorithms.
+Accurately predicting web service traffic carries significant social and practical value, with applications spanning dynamic resource scaling~\cite{pan2023magicscaler,zou2024optscaler}, load balancing~\cite{pavlenko2024vertically}, anomaly detection~\cite{mitropoulou2024anomaly}, service-level agreement compliance~\cite{liao2024retrospecting}, fraud detection~\cite{Al-talak2021}, and so on.
+These capabilities not only enhance system performance but also improve the overall user experience~\cite{kumar2024tpmcf}.